Traditional therapy has historically been problem-focused.

 - improved physical well being

 Mind mapping is an effective intervention also used to increase hope and optimism.
 This intervention is often used in life coaching practices.
-A research study done on solution-focused life coaching (Green, Oades, and Grant, 2006) showed that this type of intervention increases goal striving and hope, in addition to overall well-being.
+A research study done on solution-focused life coaching (Green, Oades, & Grant, 2006) showed that this type of intervention increases goal striving and hope, in addition to overall well-being.

 Though life coaching is not the same as therapy, this study shows the effectiveness of improving positive behavior through solution-focused questioning.